Synthetic view

 import { customElement, ICustomElementViewModel, ICustomElementController, LifecycleFlags, Scope, ISyntheticView, ViewFactory, convertToRenderLocation, IPlatform } from '@aurelia/runtime-html';

-import { IContainer } from 'aurelia';
+import { IContainer, resolve } from 'aurelia';

 @customElement({ name: 'app', template: '<div ref="containerEl"></div>' })